INTRACEREBRAL HEMORRHAGE

 MRI

-- MRI is sensitive to small amounts of blood, especially in the posterior fossa (CT is inconclusive here because of artifacts)
+- MRI is sensitive to small amounts of blood, especially in the posterior fossa (CT may be inconclusive due to artifacts)

-- FLAIR – the signal intensity depends on the timing.
-In the first 48 hours, blood appears hyperintense, later the signal is more variable (exclude flow artifacts)
+- FLAIR – signal intensity is time-dependent.
+Blood appears hyperintense in the first 48 hours; after that, the signal becomes more variable (exclude flow artifacts)

-- GRE or better SWI – detect even small amounts of blood in the occipital horns (hypointense rim)
+- GRE, or preferably SWI – detects even small amounts of blood in the occipital horns (characterized by a hypointense rim)

 - rule out vascular malformations, moyamoya, etc.